-- No current need; no need for action or intervention.
+- 0 No current need; no need for action or intervention.
 This may be a strength of the caregiver.
-No evidence caregiver needs help or assistance in monitoring or disciplining the child/youth, and/or caregiver has good monitoring and discipline skills. - Questions to Consider - How does the caregiver feel about their ability to keep an eye on and discipline the child? - Does the caregiver need some help with these issues? - 1 Identified need requires monitoring, watchful waiting, or preventive activities.
+No evidence caregiver needs help or assistance in monitoring or disciplining the child/youth, and/or caregiver has good monitoring and discipline skills. - Identified need requires monitoring, watchful waiting, or preventive activities.
 This may be an opportunity for strength building. - Caregiver generally provides adequate supervision but is inconsistent.
-Caregiver may need occasional help or assistance. - 2 Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning. - Caregiver supervision and monitoring are very inconsistent and frequently absent.
+Caregiver may need occasional help or assistance. - Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning. - Caregiver supervision and monitoring are very inconsistent and frequently absent.
 Caregiver needs assistance to improve supervision skills. - Problems are dangerous or disabling; requires immediate and/or intensive action.